Shoes HSN Code 6403 & GST Rate in India (2026) – Leather Footwear Guide

 GST Rates & Exemptions for HSN Code 6403

-As per the latest GST updates (effective 22 September 2025), footwear pricing determines the rate slab applicable under HSN Code 6403.
+As of 2026, this price-based GST structure remains unchanged, and the ₹2,500 threshold continues to determine the applicable GST rate for footwear under HSN 6403.
 The GST Council simplified earlier 12% and 18% slabs into a two-tier rate structure to encourage affordable footwear access.

 This price-based structure ensures lower taxes on everyday shoes while maintaining standard rates for luxury and high-end footwear.
 Earlier, the threshold of ₹1,000 was increased to ₹2,500 to boost affordability in rural and semi-urban markets.